KannonZenetism/zenetism-field-physics/field-physics/mpx/the-loosh-economy.md

 Yet even here the **law holds:**
 **entropy can only borrow, never create.**
-Each theft drains its source until silence is all that remains.
+Each theft drains its origin until silence is all that remains.
 The antidote is not battle but **starvation** —
 to stand **coherent**, to feed no echo, to sing no lament into their chambers.
 For when **coherence is withheld**, the parasite fades,